 Case Study #1

 Recently, a junior accountant who grew up and trained in Russia sought resume advice from Fast and Focused Resume Service.
 When asked if she was honest and trustworthy, the woman replied with a fascinating story.
 She said: “In my first job in Russia, each month on first of the month I would go to the bank, take out payroll in cash, then go to the airport, fly to Siberia and deliver payroll to 700 men in five work camps.”
-The client’s intuition was spot-on: unprovoked, she was able to read the deeper meaning of the question, and respond in a creative, relevant, and informative way.
+The client’s intuition was spot-on: unprovoked, she understood the deeper meaning of the question, and respond in a way that proved her integrity.

 Case Study #2

 Another case study client recounted a more complex situation.
-A veteran project manager and technical executive applying to a C-level opening at a large Canadian company, he came to Fast and Focused Resume Service looking for a way to make his resume stand out from others.
+A veteran project manager and technical executive applying to a C-level opening at a large Canadian company, he came to me looking for ways to make his resume stand out.

-With a few tactful questions, a “golden resume nugget” was found: in his previous job, a subcontractor had called mere days before a critical engineering project deadline with the news that an essential component could not be delivered.
+This time, I asked a different question: “Have you ever had to take charge and fix a major crisis for your employers?”
+As it happened, he had: in his previous job, a subcontractor had called mere days before a critical engineering project deadline with the news that an essential component could not be delivered.
 Without that component, the new system wouldn’t work, so my client had to design and build the component on very short notice.
 The result?
 “We met our deadline: the system integrated perfectly with the old system.
 As a result, my employer won additional contracts worth hundreds of millions.”

-Three days after submitting his resume with the golden nugget story, he was asked for an interview.
+Three days after submitting his resume, he was called in for an interview.

 Before your interview, put yourself above your competitors by imagining which unaskable questions might arise in the minds of potential employers.
 These questions are specific to the profession you are applying to, so be sure you have an arsenal of relevant stories before the interview.